The World Naked Bike Ride is a protest event where participants ride bicycles around downtown Vancouver while wearing nothing or just their underwear.

 In 2021 the event began at 12:00 pm.
 That’s when the body painting started.
 The actual ride began whenever everyone was ready, which meant probably sometime between 1:00 and 2:00 pm (but possibly earlier).
 As always, the event was free to attend.

-In 2022 the World Naked Bike Ride event begins at 12:00 pm at Sunset Beach again.
-The actual bike ride begins at about 3:00 pm, although the exact starting location is to be confirmed as of early June.
+In 2022 the World Naked Bike Ride event began at 12:00 pm at Sunset Beach again.
+The actual bike ride was at about 3:00 pm.
+2023 details are to be confirmed.

 If you arrive right at the start you likely won’t see much most years, apart from perhaps the occasional naked man walking around, plus the usual beach crowds.
 The area starts to fill up over the course of the first half hour.
 In a typical year a band plays live music, participants apply body paint and sunscreen, and hundreds of onlookers gather around with their cameras.

 Some onlookers hang out with the naked participants.
 Others watch from a distance.
 Some cyclists keep their underwear on until the last minute.
 Others wear nothing but their socks and shoes.